 If you’re thinking Alternative Fuel for your bus, Carpenter Bus Sales has the following recommendation…

-Go With a Dual Fuel Propane Conversion!
+Go With a Dual Fuel Propane Bus!

 What is a Dual Fuel Propane Conversion?

 It is an option available on most of the new buses from Carpenter Bus.
 With this option, your bus can use either gasoline or propane.
 When you choose the Dual Fuel Conversion option, a liquid propane injection system is added to your engine.
 This option allows you to use either gasoline or propane.
 Just flip the switch.
+You will love the large selection of propane buses for sale in our inventory.

 The cost to convert a V-8 engine runs between $11,000 and $13,200 (depending on the size tank you choose).
 Similarly, the cost to convert a V-10 engine runs between $12,100 and $14,800.
 (See exact costs on page 2)